Prananadeswarar Temple

-Prananadeswarar Temple is a Hindu temple dedicated to Shiva located in Thirumangalakudi in Mayiladuthurai district of Tamil Nadu, India.
+Prananadeswarar Temple is a Hindu temple dedicated to Shiva located in Thirumangalakudi in Thanjavur District of Tamil Nadu, India.
 Shiva is worshiped as Prananatheswarar, and is represented by the lingam and his consort Parvati is depicted as Mangala Nayagi.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars and classified as Paadal Petra Sthalam.

 There are many inscriptions associated with the temple indicating contributions from Cholas, Thanjavur Nayaks and Thanjavur Maratha kingdom.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple house a five-tiered gateway tower known as gopurams.
 The temple has numerous shrines, with those of Mangalapureeswarar and Mangalanayagi being the most prominent.
 The temple complex houses many halls and three precincts.
 The temple has six daily rituals at various times from 6:30 a.m. to 9 p.m., and five yearly festivals on its calendar.
 The Panguni Brahmostavam festival when the sacred marriage of the presiding deity is performed, is the major festival in the temple.
 The temple is now maintained and administered by Thiruvaduthurai Adheenam.
 The temple is one of a few temples in South India where Kaali Attam, a dance depiction of Hindu deity Kali is performed.